emmefayez/Playdate/README.md

 Parenthood it's a strange journey.
 It's easy to stumble in the guilt-loop of "not spending enough quality time" with your kids and at the same time beign too tired to come up with ideas of what to do together.

-This is way I created Playdate: a platform where family members or educators can share their knowledge about activities, each entry contains a short description of the activity and the age group to which is addressed.
+This is way I created Playdate: a platform where caregivers or educators can share their knowledge about activities, each entry contains a short description of the activity and the age group to which is addressed.

 The activities can be filtered by keyword, each activity should have a title, the age to which is addressed and a short description.

 *Future features*

 The more, the merrier!
-In the future Playdate will contain a feature to organize group activity, allowing a user to join one (and maybe have a quick chat before to the organizer!).
+In the future Playdate will contain a feature to organize group activity, allowing a user to organise an activity or join one (and maybe have a quick chat before to the organizer!).

 There is no real authentication, *yet*.
 Once it will be possible for real to log-in, each user will be able to add an activity to their favorites list, that will be shown in their profile.